 An example of to X-ray is when the dentist uses an X-ray machine to find a cavity in a tooth.

-Origin of X-raytranslated, translation of German x-strahl (; from x, algebraic symbol for an unknown quantity + strahl, ray): so named by Wilhelm Konrad Roentgen (1895), because of its unknown character
+Origin of X-raytranslated, translation of German x-strahl (; from x, algebraic symbol for an unknown quantity + strahl, ray): so named by W. C. Roentgen (1895), because of its unknown character

 - a.
 A photon of electromagnetic radiation of very short wavelength, ranging from about 10 down to 0.01 nanometers, and very high energy, ranging from about 100 up to 100,000 electron volts.b. often x-rays A narrow beam of such photons.
 X-rays are used for their penetrating power in radiography, radiology, radiotherapy, and scientific research.
 Also called roentgen ray.